Functional Medicine for

 Common Root Causes of Chronic Insomnia

-While every patient is unique, several patterns frequently emerge:
+While every patient is unique, several key patterns frequently emerge when we investigate chronic insomnia:

 Cortisol should be highest in the morning and lowest at night.
-In many insomnia sufferers, this rhythm is reversed.
+In many insomnia sufferers, this natural rhythm is reversed or flattened.

 Low progesterone, testosterone imbalance, perimenopause, and thyroid dysfunction commonly disrupt sleep architecture.

-Persistent sympathetic (“fight or flight”) activation prevents the brain from fully transitioning into restorative sleep cycles.
+Persistent “fight or flight” activation keeps the brain from shifting into restorative sleep cycles.

 Mold exposure, chronic infections, and toxin burden can all increase inflammatory signaling that disrupts sleep.